 BMC has made the decision to invest in a campus redesign over the next four years, which includes necessary upgrades that are needed with or without the redesign, as well as expanding the Emergency Department and upgrades to existing structures.
 Once completed, the redesign will provide a clinical workspace with state-of-the-art facilities and equipment to solve BMC's most pressing care delivery needs.
 The project will yield at least $25m/year in savings and consolidate the overall campus footprint while maintaining patient services at current levels.

-Our goal at BMC is to enhance our patient experience by consolidating our services and ensuring patients alike can get to their Every hospital's infrastructure must reflect the new reality of mandated cost controls and changes in care delivery models.
+Our goal at BMC is to enhance our patient experience by consolidating our services and ensuring patients alike can get to their appointments.
+Every hospital's infrastructure must reflect the new reality of mandated cost controls and changes in care delivery models.
 For example, in recent years the clinical emphasis has increasingly shifted from inpatient to outpatient care; and new technology means reconfiguring hospital rooms and surgical suites to accommodate them efficiently.
 This redesign plan meets those goals and prepares BMC for the future.

 If you have questions or concerns about the construction activity, such as noise, report them to firstname.lastname@example.org or call 617-638-4144.
 Emailed questions will be responded to the same day.

 Thanks in advance for your patience.